 The Crossrail Effect: What the Elizabeth line means for those living in east London

 The purpose of the new line is to relieve congestion on crowded Tube lines, halve journey times across the city and create a more comfortable customer experience.
-The Elizabeth line is due to be fully operational by 2019.
+To accommodate new lines tests and final infrastructure work,the Elizabeth line is due to be fully operational by 2019.

 - Custom House station connects Royal Docks West to the City in 10 minutes, Westfield Shopping Centre in 12 minutes, Bond Street in 17 minutes and Heathrow Airport in 45 minutes.

 - The Silk District in Whitechapel is close to Aldgate and the City.
 It is connected by the Elizabeth line to Shoreditch in two minutes, Canary Wharf in three minutes, and Bond Street in 10 minutes.